the-teachingRSE-project/competencies/competencies.md

 + to promote these values whenever possible and make sure that they are passed on to new practitioners.

-The availability of computers has put a tremendously powerful tool at the disposal of the scientific community, making scientific simulation even a fourth pillar of science, With the possibility of performing a virtually unlimited number of simulations the importance of validation becomes far more important in order to stimulate sound decision-making.
+The availability of computers has put a tremendously powerful tool at the disposal of the scientific community, making simulation the third pillar of science and data science, is on its way to becoming a fourth pillar [@Weinzierl2021].
+With the possibility of performing a virtually unlimited number of simulations the importance of validation becomes far more important in order to stimulate sound decision-making.
-The RSE learns how to operate and manipulate computers and hence has a special obligation to critically evaluate their use and their outputs:
+The RSE learns how to operate and manipulate computers and hence has a special obligation to critically evaluate their use:
 Is the model fit for purpose?
 Are the results consistent with theory and/or observations?
 Can the amount of trust I put into a result be reasonably explained?
 For these reasons, caution, a culture of critical thinking, and care of "putting human judgement in the loop" (in practical means, increasing the opportunities for making results explainable) can mitigate problems.